-Medical students have the opportunity to take advantage of four major clerkships offered.
+Medical students have the opportunity to take advantage of six major clerkships offered.

 ANES 7181: Introduction to Anesthesiology

 The clerkship in Clinic Anesthesiology is a 2 week rotation designed to provide students with a solid foundation of the principles of anesthesiology.
 Students will have the opportunity to participate in the anesthetic care for an ample variety of surgical procedures and be exposed to a broad scope of anesthesia practices.
 The anesthesia rotation is a great opportunity for students to become familiar with the preoperative evaluation of patients presenting for surgery and to understand how their underlying clinical conditions impact the elaboration of an anesthetic management plan.

 *This course is a prerequisite for ANES 7183 and ANES 7185, Anesthesiology Advanced Electives.